felixthoemmes/rddapp/cran-comments.md

 * winbuilder (x86_64-w64-mingw32 (64-bit) Rdevel - 1 NOTE: URLs not found, however URLs are accessible

 ## R CMD check results
-There were no ERRORs, or WARNINGs.
+There were no ERRORs, WARNINGs or NOTES.
-There were 2 NOTES, but only for Rhub.